 Depending on the regulations of your school, you may be able to complete a master’s degree program in human resource management with almost half the credit hours required to complete a PhD degree program.
 Upon completion of the degree, you might be qualified to pursue careers such as: human resource generalist, executive, staffing director, employee manager, or compensation manager.

-Popular Human Resources Management PhD Programs in San Francisco
+Popular Schools with Human Resources Management PhD Programs in San Francisco

 PhD programs in human resources management goes beyond the master’s degree and strongly highlights linking theories, research, and practice.
 A PhD human resources degree helps prepare students to lead, consult, and teach.
 Practically, you will likely acquire knowledge about diverse demographics and cultural viewpoints, the impact of emerging technologies within the work environment, and the effects of the dynamic external workplace.
 Furthermore, you will also discover research and best practices that support cutting-edge work environments to develop and keep top talent within an organization.